hazelcast/hazelcast-reference-manual/src/SampleJBoss7Configuration.md

 #### Known Issues

 - There is a regression in JBoss EAP 6.1.0 causing failure during Hazelcast Resource Adapter deployment.
 The issue is fixed in JBoss EAP 6.1.1.
-See [this](https://bugzilla.redhat.com/show_bug.cgi?id=976294) for additional details.
+Please see <a href="https://bugzilla.redhat.com/show_bug.cgi?id=976294" target="_blank">this</a> for additional details.